jwmullally/dracut-iscsi-target/README.md

 - Install the package.

-- Edit `/etc/dracut.conf.d/iscsi-target.conf`
+- Edit `/etc/dracut.conf.d/iscsi-target.conf`.
+The items you will want to modify first are:

+  - `rd.iscsi_target.dev=<your target block devices>`
+  - `ifname=bootnet0:<your NIC MAC addresses>`
+  - `root=<your root block devices UUID>`

-- Run these commands to regenerate the initramfs image for the running kernel and to add the extra `iSCSI Target` boot entry.
-This should only be needed once, as these are automatically run every time a new kernel version is installed.
+- Run this command to regenerate the initramfs image for the running kernel and to add the extra `iSCSI Target` boot entry.
+This should only be needed once, as this is automatically run every time a new kernel version is installed.
 (In case this fails, make sure you have at least one older kernel available as a fallback or make a backup bootdisk).

     ```
-    kernel-install add $(uname -r) /lib/modules/$(uname -r)/vmlinuz
+    kernel-install --verbose add $(uname -r) /lib/modules/$(uname -r)/vmlinuz
     ```

-- Run this command to generate `iscsi-boot.iso`.
-This contains a copy of the kernel and initramfs, along with the necessary initrd cmdline arguments to do an iSCSI boot to the target.
-You will need to run this every time you install a new kernel (see TODO).
+  This also creates `/boot/iscsi-boot-$(uname -r).iso`.
+The ISO contains a copy of the kernel and initramfs, along with the necessary initrd cmdline arguments to do an iSCSI boot to the target.

-    ```
-    mk-dracut-iscsi-target-iso.sh
-    ```

 - Burn the ISO to a CD, or copy to a USB key like so:

     ```
-    dd if=iscsi-boot.iso of=/dev/disk/by-id/usb-Kingston_DataTraveler_II+_ABCDE01234-0\:0
+    dd if=/boot/iscsi-boot-$(uname -r).iso of=/dev/disk/by-id/usb-Kingston_DataTraveler_II+_ABCDE01234-0\:0
     ```

 - Reboot the host and select the `iSCSI Target` entry.
 After the target